fastlane/docs/docs/codesigning/xcode-project.md

 # Xcode 9 and up

-In most cases, _fastlane_ will work out of the box with Xcode 9 if you selected manual code signing, and chose a provisioning profile name for each of your targets ([see Xcode 8 section](#xcode-8)).
+In most cases, _fastlane_ will work out of the box with Xcode 9 and up if you selected manual code signing and choose a provisioning profile name for each of your targets ([see Xcode 8 section](#xcode-8)).

 If you don't use _match_, we recommend defining a mapping of app target to provisioning profile in your `Fastfile`.
 By defining those profiles, you can guarantee reproducible builds every time you run it.